axiao01/Image-To-Text-Captions/LSTM/README.md

 Run all the cells in order.
 The notebook will automatically:

-- Download necessary NLTK data.
+- Download necessary NLTK data and dataset.

 - Build the vocabulary.